santi1s/Big-Data/Big-Data/Support-Engineer-Best-Practices/Case-Management/Case-Notes.md

 <br> </br>

 # Note Template for Collaboration Owners

+**Collaboration Notes are the same, but should include a title that gives, the name of your technology, your alias, and 'Collaboration Notes'**

 _These are just basic templates to help you structure your notes.
 If there is additional information that you need to provide, or a structure that works better for your team, please use that!_
 <br> </br>